Zettlr/zettlr-docs/docs/en/first-time-users/import.md

-# Importing files

-If you are en route to migrating from a Word processor such as Microsoft Word or LibreOffice, you will have a set of `docx` or `odt`-files that contain valuable content.
-However, Zettlr cannot open and read those files, because it is a Markdown-based editor.

-In order to make these files accessible for Zettlr, you'll need to import them.

-The process is straightforward: First, select the folder into which you would like to import the files from the file manager.
-Then, select "File" &rarr; "Import files" and choose all the files you would like to import.
-Zettlr will then convert them one by one from whichever format they are in into Markdown.

-Afterwards, they should show up in the chosen folder so that you can immediately begin to work on them.
+# Migrating from Word

+Most new users of Zettlr have primarily used Word, LibreOffice, or some other word processor to do their writing.
+However, Zettlr cannot directly open Word or OpenDocument files.
+But what it can do is import them.
+Here we explain how to do that.

+The process is straightforward.

+First, click “File” → “Import Files.”
+This will open a dialog that allows you to select the **import destination**.
+Select the folder into which you want to import your files.
+Confirm your selection.

+Now, another dialog will open that allows you to select **which files you wish to import**.
+Navigate to the folder where your Word documents or other files are located, and select all you want to import.

+Repeat this process for every destination and set of files to import.

 ## Supported File Types